 What Is Considered Personal Data?

 The EU has upgraded its definition of personal data to include what was defined in the Data Protection Directive as well as some additional terms that reflect newer types of data being collected.
-This includes everything under the sun from medical information, IP addresses, sexual orientation, social media posts, email addresses, bank details and more.
-Pseudonymised personal data is the process of replacing the most identifiable data with artificial data.
-It is often possible to still identify the subject by analyzing additional coinciding data.
-For this reason, certain types of pseudonymization may still be subject to GDPR rules.
+This includes everything under the sun from medical information, IP addresses, sexual orientation, social media posts, email addresses, bank details, and more.

 What Are The Penalties?